eugene-bert/cat-search-app/README.md

 </p>

 ## About
-Backend application for cats searching
+Backend application for cats searching - (Graphql / REST API)

 - Adding a new cat
 - List all cats